 On the downside, because the two shared modules would now be bundled separately, I’ll now have two more requests for every page, but I decided it’s worth the trade, and I will return to this later.

-• use references instead of include where it made sense — this had the biggest impact;
+where it made sense — this had the biggest impact; - set

-• set baseUrl to the project root — this results in uniform and explicit imports across all of the project modules, although just a tiny bit longer;
+to the project root — this results in uniform and explicit imports across all of the project modules, although just a tiny bit longer; - drop

 Although it’s only three points, the commit itself touched 88 files because it has lead to changing import paths everywhere.
 Despite the scary number of files, VSCode made it quite manageable: I think it took me a few hours on a cozy Saturday.